bmaxiom/take-home/README.md

 # take-home

-This template should help get you started developing with Vue 3 in Vite.
+This boiler plate should help you get going on your take home assessment.

 ## Recommended IDE Setup